-Desire to Aspire provides elementary through high school youth with college-aged women mentors, from local universities.
+Desire to Aspire provides elementary and middle school youth with college-aged women mentors, from local universities.
 These mentors work with our youth weekly, using our developmentally appropriate lessons focusing on our seven core tenets.
 Our tenets are based on evidence based social and emotional standards.
 Social and emotional learning programs have been found to increase youth's academic achievement, improve classroom behavior, increase their ability to manage stress, strong negative emotions and encourage positive attitudes about themselves, others, and school.

 SELF-AWARENESSThe ability to accurately recognize one’s own emotions, thoughts, values and how they influence behavior.
 The ability to accurately assess one’s strengths and limitations, with a sense of confidence, optimism, and a “growth mindset".